alex-maleno/Fuzzing-Module/README.md

 ### VirtualBox

-In order to open your image of Kali Linux on VirtualBox, all you have to do is follow the steps on (this website)[https://itsfoss.com/install-kali-linux-virtualbox/].
+In order to open your image of Kali Linux on VirtualBox, all you have to do is follow the steps on [this website](https://itsfoss.com/install-kali-linux-virtualbox/).
 The image of Kali Linux described earlier in the module is one of the "ready-to-use" virtual images, which means all of the correct settings should import as well when you import the image to VirtualBox.
 Make sure you are using the file with the `.ova` extension.
 After you import the image, you can hit "Import" and then after a few minutes you should see the image in the sidebar of the